A pigeon among the cats

-Pornography is now a plague of pandemic proportion, ravaging families and churches, and bringing men and women into bondage and degradation and, it seems, no person is immune to it.
-A while ago, for example, I heard about a pastors’ conference and retreat which was being held in a conference centre.
+A while ago I heard about a pastors’ conference and retreat which was being held in a conference centre.
 About halfway through the week, two or three of the pastors thought it would be good to speak to the concierge and tell him about the gospel.
 As they spoke to him, they were met with a frosty reception and he wasn’t willing to hear what they had to say.
 Eventually he told them he wanted nothing to do with the church if the pastors staying in his convention centre were examples of Christianity.
 He said he’d been asked by many of the pastors staying there to switch on the X-rated pornography TV channel in their individual rooms.

 Indulging the flesh

-And it appears there are now Christian web sites which weaken the idea of the sinfulness of pornography and even encourage men and women to indulge themselves in it.
-I’m sure that if we surf the net to find such sites we will find them; as Paul wrote to Timothy, “For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears: And they shall turn away their ears from the truth, and shall be turned unto fables” (2 Tim 4:3).
 Indeed, one of the arguments that Christian proponents of pornography use to justify its indulgence is to take the argument that porn use is indulging the flesh, and then turn that around.
-They use as an example that eating chocolate is indulging the flesh, therefore eating chocolate is sin; but we know that eating chocolate is not sin.
+They say, for example, that “eating chocolate is indulging the flesh, therefore eating chocolate must be sin; but we know that eating chocolate is not sin”.
 This over-simplified kind of argument is all that is needed and is welcomed by those who are looking for a way to indulge their lusts by looking at porn on the net (or any other place); but it is a wrong comparison.
 Eating chocolate cannot be legitimately compared to pornography – eating chocolate has no moral value, it is just food.
 It is only the excessive eating of chocolate (or any other food) that can be regarded as sinful; and this sin would come under the classification of gluttony.
 Whereas porn use is sexual sin and has a moral value because it is a perversion of the purpose and blessing that God gave to humankind.
 God himself placed a moral value on sex by telling us the marriage bed is undefiled (Heb 13:4), and that all other expressions of sex are sinful and corrupt.
 He did not do this with food.

 Lawful sex is indulging the flesh